-15. It is part of the Local Authority's statutory duty to support maintained schools which have been risk assessed as Requiring Improvement.
-One maintained school fell into this category and is identified at paragraph 9.
-Due to the Education Improvement Service annual risk assessment process this school had already been identified as requiring additional support and the cost of this will be met from the DfE School Improvement Grant.
-The School Improvement Grant is £738,420 for 2019-20.
+18. It is part of the Local Authority's statutory duty to support maintained schools which have been risk assessed as Requiring Improvement.
+Two maintained schools fell into this category and are identified at paragraphs 9 & 12.
+Due to the Education Improvement Service annual risk assessment process these schools had already been identified as requiring additional support and the cost of this will be met from the DfE School Improvement Grant.
+The School Improvement Grant was £738,420 for 2019-20 and £728,018 for 2020-21.